kirarisk/kirarisk/README.md

 <h2 align="center">📜 Philosophy</h2>
 <div align="center">

 > *"I believe in decentralization as a tool for self-empowerment.
-My mission is to build technology that removes barriers—whether in DeFi, AI, or cybersecurity."*
+My mission is to build technology that removes barriers in DeFi, AI, or cybersecurity."*

 </div>